 What was Tambomachay?

 Many theories arise from its location, its structure, and also its water fountains.
-However, we must know that the Inca buildings and complex were multi-purpose.
+However, we must know that the Inca buildings and complexes were multi-purpose.
 And, we can find many examples like Machu Picchu, Sacsayhuaman, and Ollantaytambo, among others.

-1. Warehouse center or Tambo
+1. Warehouse Center or Tambo

 2. Center for Water and Fertility worship

 The Incas believed in two powerful entities of life: the water and the earth (Pachamama).
-Water, the male factor, inseminated the earth, the female factor, entering it in the form of rain, springs, rivers, among others.
+Water, the male factor, inseminates the earth, the female factor, entering it in the form of rain, springs, rivers, among others.
 In this way, Pachamama (earth) gave birth to generous fruits from which the Incas fed.

 For this reason, the archaeological site of Tambomachay could have been a religious center of worship of Water.
 Its two stone fountains on the lower terraces and its trapezoidal niches on its upper terraces are proof of this.
 Water channels made of carved stone adorned each of these fountains.